JetBrains/kotlin-web-site/docs/topics/gradle.md

   Learn more about [JVM target compatibility](#check-for-jvm-target-compatibility).
 * Affects which JDK [`kapt` workers](kapt.md#running-kapt-tasks-in-parallel) are running on.

-Use the following code to set the toolchain.
+Use the following code to set a toolchain.
 Replace the placeholder `<MAJOR_JDK_VERSION>` with the JDK version you would like to use:

 <tabs>